broadinstitute/gnomad_qc/gnomad_qc/v4/sample_qc/README.md

 ### Convert outputs

 `cuKING` writes Parquet files.
-To convert these to a standard Hail table, run `relatedness.py --create-relatedness-table` on a small Dataproc cluster.
+To convert these to a standard Hail Table, run `relatedness.py --create-relatedness-table` on a small Dataproc cluster.
 This should only take a minute.

 ### Determine samples to drop